Lauviah0622/resume/src/content/projects/blog.en.md

 - Design and develope personal blog on my own
 - Use Astro combine with React, and Markdown for writing content, to meet both DX and performance
-- Light house Performance is fine, but lack of SEO ：(